A Merry Friggin' Christmas

 A Merry Friggin' Christmas (Also known as A Merry Christmas Miracle) is a 2014 American black comedy film directed by Tristram Shapeero and written by Phil Johnston.
 The film stars an ensemble cast featuring Joel McHale, Lauren Graham, Clark Duke, Oliver Platt, Wendi McLendon-Covey, Tim Heidecker, Candice Bergen and Robin Williams.
-The film was released by Phase 4 Films on November 7, 2014.
+The film was released by Phase 4 Films and Entertainment One Films on November 7, 2014.
 The film received generally negative reviews from critics.

 Plot

 Boyd Mitchler must spend Christmas with his estranged family.
 When he realizes that he left all of his son's gifts at home, he hits the road with his dad in an attempt to make the eight-hour round-trip before sunrise.